bernard357/plumbery-contrib/fittings/database/rethink-distributed/README.md

 - slice potatoes
 - fry potatoes

 The interface is updated progressively, and data is replicated across the cluster in the background.
-We prove it with another web browser pointed to the endpoint in another location, let say, Brussels:
+We prove it with another web browser window pointed to another location, let say, Brussels:

     https://<public_ip_address_of_EU9rethink01>:5000